Skip to main content

 Lamb: The Controversy of Vulnerability

 In a landscape where the court of public opinion is ruled by sensationalism, where there is a reward for snap judgments and “thumbs down” reactions, it is imperative that we continue to train ourselves in the art of nuance and ambiguity.
 Some things aren’t easily classified as one thing or another, as good or bad, and they reveal limitations within our individual and collective perspective.
-When we choose to accept contradictions, we give ourselves an advantage over the part of us that might shirk from complexity and peculiarity.
+This life and its overlapping matrices create more pressure points and junctions than we can hope to avoid.
+We expose ourselves to contradictions not to desensitize ourselves or become permissive, but to add texture to our definitions.

-Which brings me today’s subject, Lamb, a film that dives head-first into controversial waters.
+Which brings me today’s subject, Lamb, a 2015 independent film directed by Ross Partridge.

-Based on the novel by Bonnie Nadzam, and directed by Ross Partridge, the film finds a despondent 47-year-old man, David Lamb (played by Partridge himself), who strikes up a friendship with a neglected 11-year-old girl named Tommie.
+Based on the novel by Bonnie Nadzam, the film finds a despondent 47-year-old man, David Lamb (played by Partridge himself), who strikes up a friendship with a neglected 11-year-old girl named Tommie (Oona Laurence).
 Their relationship is a sort of act of defiance in a world abounding with indifference, but when Lamb invites Tommie to come with him halfway across the country to his family’s ranch, the innocence of their relationship is tested in ways neither of them could have anticipated.
-I spotlight this film in this space because it is one of those movies that is actively, knowingly, controversial.

 It's worth noting that the film itself was well-received within indie-film circles.
-Most critics seemed to understand the intention of the filmmaker and the difference between representation and advocacy.
+Most critics seemed to understand the nuances of the filmmaker's intention.
 Justin Chang of Variety wrote

 “Sporting a title that can be read two ways, ‘Lamb’ is ultimately a cautious, sensitive, admirably unresolved attempt to dramatize a relationship for which society makes no allowance and offers no definition.
 That the characters’ connection should be morally rejected doesn’t entirely account for the bittersweet resonance of their final encounter — one that you watch with a sense of relief that their time together has come to an end, but also a strange and equally undeniable gratitude that they had it to begin with.”